Young & Beautiful

-Young & Beautiful (Jeune & Jolie) is a 2013 French erotic drama film directed by François Ozon and produced by Eric and Nicolas Altmayer.
-The film stars Marine Vacth in the leading role of Isabelle, a teenage prostitute, and features supporting performances by Johan Leysen, Géraldine Pailhas, Frédéric Pierrot, and Charlotte Rampling.
-The film was nominated for the Palme d'Or at the 2013 Cannes Film Festival, and received praise from the film critics.
+Young & Beautiful (Jeune & Jolie) is a 2013 French erotic drama film written and directed by François Ozon.
+It stars Marine Vacth as Isabelle, a teenage prostitute, and features supporting performances by Johan Leysen, Géraldine Pailhas, Frédéric Pierrot and Charlotte Rampling.
+The film was nominated for the Palme d'Or at the 2013 Cannes Film Festival, and received praise from film critics.
 It was shown at the 2013 Toronto International Film Festival.